History of Apple Inc.: 2020–present: 5G and Apple silicon

-In June 2020, at the first ever virtual WWDC, CEO Tim Cook announced the transition from Intel processors to Apple silicon in Macs.

-In September 2020, the iPhone 12, 12 Pro and 12 Pro Max were introduced, being the first iPhones to support 5G.

-In November 2020, the first Mac's with Apple silicon were launched.
-The Mac mini, MacBook Air and MacBook Pro all featured Apple's M1 chip, itself based on the previous A14 Bionic chip.
+In 2020, Apple was fined £21 million euros, claiming they intentionally slowed down older models of iPhones to encourage people to buy newer models.
+The company somewhat admitted to this practice in 2017, saying the phones were slowed to respond to the decay of iPhones' lithium-ion batteries, which made it harder for the batteries to reach the phones' expected power demands.
+The COVID-19 pandemic heavily affected China, hurting Apple financially, because they invested into China enough to become increasingly dependent on the country.
+Chinese factories closed and demand for Apple products went down.
+However, they recovered and eventually reached a US$2 trillion market cap later that year.
+The iPhone 12, 12 Pro, and 12 Pro Max were introduced, being the first iPhones to support 5G connectivity.
+The company also started using its own Apple silicon processors in Macs, instead of chips made by Intel.

 In April 2021, the M1-powered iPad was launched, along with a new M1-powered iMac offered in 7 colors, recalling the iMacs offered in 5 colors announced in 1999.
-Apple launched an iPhone 12 in purple and a GPS tracking device called AirTag that uses the Apple's Find My device network.

-In 2021 and 2022, Apple repeated its pattern of introducing four new iPhones in September, with 2021's iPhone 13 and iPhone 13 Pro lines and 2022's iPhone 14 and iPhone 14 Pro lines, with the iPhone 14 Pro ditching the notch containing the sensors for a "dynamic island" which allows for space between the top edge of the screen and the sensors for Face ID.
+Apple launched a GPS tracking device called AirTag that uses the Apple's Find My device network.
+In 2021 and 2022, Apple repeated its pattern of introducing four new iPhones in September, with 2021's iPhone 13 and iPhone 13 Pro lines and 2022's iPhone 14 and iPhone 14 Pro lines.
+The iPhone 14 Pro ditched the notch containing the sensors for a "dynamic island", which allows for space between the top edge of the screen and the sensors for Face ID.
 2022 saw Apple announce the first Macs with Apple's M2 chip and a new sub-series of Apple Watch with increased performance for outdoor activities named Apple Watch Ultra.

+Apple experienced a period of unprecedented employee unrest in 2021 and 2022, resulting in outspoken employees organizing over labor issues and the company's treatment of women at the company in its corporate offices and retail stores.
+Employees engaged in hashtag activism on social media inspired by the #MeToo movement called #AppleToo and two American stores unionized for the first time.

+In 2022, Apple paused all product sales in Russia in response to the country's invasion of Ukraine.
+Tim Cook began focusing on privacy features, which lowered App Store developers' revenue.
+They also developed App Tracking Transparency, a set of privacy features which cost Facebook US$12 billion.
+The company also announced they would start including ads in the Books, Maps, and TV iOS apps, and that it would eventually move production out of China.